Tag Archives: Mamalilikulla First Nation

 Around 30 people turned out to meet Green candidate Nic Dedeluk when she came to Mansons Hall on Monday, October 7.
 Cortes Currents recorded 145 minutes of the two hour meeting, which is far too much to fit into a half hour broadcast.
 So today’s program consists of a few highlights.

-This event was put on by FOCI’s Climate Action Committee and there is a link to the unedited audio at the bottom of this page.
+This event was put on by FOCI’s Climate Action Committee (The Climate Action Network) and there is a link to the unedited audio at the bottom of this page.

 Continue reading Highlights from Green candidate Nic Dedeluk’s visit to Cortes Island